Local Rules, Code Of Conduct,

 2.2.
-The pitching rules shall be taken from the Official Regulations and Playing Rules for All Divisions of Cal Ripken Baseball, with the following exceptions: Pitchers shall be limited to 6 innings per calendar week, a calendar week being defined as Monday to Sunday.
-Denville Baseball will follow the innings pitched in conjunction with the pitch count standard on Dr. James Andrew’s recommendations, as per chart included in manual.
-We will follow the innings standard in Cal Ripken Baseball.
-Throwing as little as one pitch shall constitute an inning.
+The pitching rules shall be taken from the Official Regulations and Playing Rules for All Divisions of Cal Ripken Baseball.
+Denville Baseball will follow the pitch count standard on the chart included in manual.
+We will not follow the innings standard in Cal Ripken Baseball.

 2.3.
-A pitcher shall be limited to 6 innings during any playoff series, even if the series occurs in more than one calendar week.
+A pitcher shall be limited to the pitch count on chart on page 23 during any playoff series, even if the series occurs in more than one calendar week.

 2.4.
 A pitcher who delivers 41 or more pitches in a game cannot play the position of catcher for the remainder of that day.
-A pitcher that is taken out cannot return as a pitcher in the same game.
 A catcher would catches more than 4 innings cannot play the position of pitcher for the remainder of that day.

 3. ROSTER ADDITIONS

 3.1.
 Youngsters registering after the draft will be assigned by the Player Agent in the following priority:

 3.1.1.
 Team with the least number of players on roster.